civol/HDLRuby/tuto/tutorial_sw.md

 Hardware-software co-simulation is done, like pure hardware simulation, using the HDLRuby simulator using the `hdrcc --sim` command (please see [section 1.3.](#1-3-using-hdlruby).

 When the software language is Ruby, there is nothing more to do.
 However, when the software language is C, its code must first be compiled to a shared library for the host (i.e., the computer that executes the HDLRuby simulator).
-For example, assuming you want to compile the C file 'echo.c' located into the 'echo' directory, if you are using GCC on a Linux system, you could type (after entering the `echo` directory):
+For example, assuming you want to compile the C file `echo.c` located into the `echo` directory, if you are using GCC on a Linux system, you could type (after entering the `echo` directory):

 ```bash
 cd echo